khubabshams/regions-quiz/README.md

 - This readme file is based on [Code Institute Readme Template](https://github.com/Code-Institute-Solutions/readme-template/blob/master/README.md) and edited with the help of [Navendu Pottekkat's Blog Post](https://towardsdatascience.com/how-to-write-an-awesome-readme-68bf4be91f8b).

-- Grammatical errors and typos on this file were discoverd and corrected by [Grammarly](https://app.grammarly.com/).
+- Grammatical errors and typos on this file were discovered and corrected by [Grammarly](https://app.grammarly.com/).

 ## Special Thanks
 - to mentor Mr Mo Shami for his continuous guidance and support.